Why Not Mail Alcohol?

 It isn’t possible to mail alcohol.
 The U.S. Postal Service (USPS) cannot ship alcohol through the mail.
-But beer, wine, and spirits can be sent though FedEx, UPS, and other private carriers.
+But FedEx, UPS, and other private carriers will deliver beer, wine, and spirits.
 This inconveniences customers.
 It also harms the USPS.

 The restriction seems to result from anti-alcohol sentiment.
 It’s continued long after Prohibition was repealed in 1933.
 Indeed, almost one of every five adults in the US today favors prohibiting drinking by anyone of any age.1 And there’s a very strong neo-prohibitionist movement that opposes home delivery of alcoholic beverages.